 On the other hand, a good many couples are committed to healing their relationship and stay with counseling until it concludes by graduating from marriage therapy.
 The couple now has the confidence that they have learned the tools and acquired the skills to be able to continue being happy together without the professional facilitation of a marriage therapist.

-The reason insurance does not cover couples and marriage counseling is because trouble in your relationship is not a diagnosable mental illness.
-Insurance, including government coverage, only covers diagnosable mental illnesses.
+No. Trouble in your relationship is not a diagnosable mental illness.
+Insurance, including government coverage, only covers treatment for individuals with diagnosed mental illnesses.

 Mental Illness is paid like a physical illness